na-na-hi/renget/archive/mmaib.md

 aaa H : Fallen Star Graveyard constructed
-347 H: Kizuna declared a hallowed figure by all of Polaria 350 H: Phoenixes and Dragons break away peacefully from Diarnuit 351 H: Stadt Des Feuers is formed, with Kohryu as its first leader.
+347 H: Kizuna declared a hallowed figure by all of Polaria 350 H: Phoenixes and Dragons break away peacefully from Diarnuit 351 H: Stadt Des Feuers is formed, with Kohryu Shenloong as its first leader.
 501 H: Last of the Polarian Valkyries dies in peace.
 582 H: Guild Tempus is formed with Polaris Tempest as its first Guild Leader.
 593 H:  Sora Tokino is born.